DATA PRIVACY AGREEMENT

 stored on portable storage media or peripherals;

-stored on any external computer network, or in a demilitarized zone, or on any personal computer; or
+stored on any external computer network, or in a demilitarized zone, or on any personal computer or mobile device; or

 stored on Supplier’s internal network if Supplier’s systems fail to meet Seagate-specified risk criteria.

 Encryption of Password and Biometric Data.
 Supplier shall encrypt all passwords and biometric data stored in any form.

 Information before Disclosure.
 Before disclosing or transferring Seagate Personal Information to a third party data processor, Supplier shall inform Seagate reasonably in advance.
 Upon Seagate’s request, Supplier will provide the following information: (a) the Processing activities to be subcontracted; (b) the identity of the third party data processor; and (c) any changes to (a) or (b).

 Training.
 Supplier will participate in any training that Seagate may elect to provide to Supplier to safeguard against Seagate Personal Information being stolen, leaked, altered, or damaged during the course of Processing such Seagate Personal Information.

 Applicability.
 The provisions of this Section 4 apply to Seagate Personal Information Supplier receives or accesses from a Seagate Affiliate located in Taiwan.

 Sub-Processors.
 Notwithstanding Section 2.4 of the DPA, Supplier will not disclose or transfer Seagate Personal Information to, or allow access to Seagate Personal Information to any Sub-processor without Seagate’s express written consent.

 Limited Processing Time.
 Supplier shall Process the Seagate Personal Information only for the period of time necessary to achieve the purposes of Processing, unless the parties have agreed on a different duration.